Business Model Breakdown

 Where the Revenue Comes From

-Who buys: Automotive manufacturers (for EVs), industrial power system providers, renewable energy companies (for solar inverters, wind turbines), and data center operators (for AI power infrastructure).
+Who buys: Automotive manufacturers (for EVs), industrial equipment providers, renewable energy companies (solar inverters, wind turbines), aerospace and defense contractors, data centers.

 Why It Works (Competitive Advantages)